Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 After a thorough exploration of homogeneous non-Hermitian continuum systems and their connections to lattice models, we move on to periodic systems in this section.
 The periodicity naturally appears in state-of-the-art experiments, such as photonic crystals and cold atom platforms.
 Therefore, to facilitate the study of the NHSE in periodic non-Hermitian continuum systems, it is highly desirable to develop a general non-Bloch band theory that takes periodicity into account.

-The periodic Hamiltonian in the bulk has a discrete translation symmetry $H(x)=H(x+a)$, where the lattice constant $a$ is much smaller than the system size $L$.
-Due to the discrete translation symmetry, we expect the GBZ to become compact in the complex plane.
-In other words, the GBZ in periodic continuum systems should be similar to the GBZ in multiband lattice models.
+The periodic Hamiltonian in the bulk has a discrete translation symmetry $\hat H(x)=\hat H(x+a)$, where the lattice constant $a$ (i.e., the length of a unit cell) is much smaller than the system size $L$.
+With the structure of periodically repeated unit cells, a periodic continuum system contains an infinite number of orbitals in each unit cell, and therefore, has infinite energy bands.
+Due to the discrete translation symmetry, we expect to obtain a compact generalized Brillouin zone in the complex plane.
+In this sense, the GBZ in periodic continuum systems should be similar to the GBZ in multiband lattice models where each unit cell contains more than one orbital, although the latter case usually has a finite number of energy bands.
+Then the non-Bloch band theory based on GBZ can be utilized to predict the bulk spectrum and the localization length of skin modes in periodic non-Hermitian continuum systems.

 We first study the periodic Hatano-Nelson model, where both the imaginary gauge potential and the energy potential are periodic functions.
 Notably, while it is hard to obtain all the information about the OBC eigenstates in a periodic continuum system, we can explicitly find the decay length of OBC skin modes and exactly construct the GBZ of the periodic Hatano-Nelson model.